Julie Golob

 In 2002, Goloski left the Army to become a professional markswoman.
 She received a contract with Glock and started competing for them.
 In 2006 Julie joined Team Smith & Wesson.
 In 2006, Goloski won three Divisions at the USPSA Nationals (Limited-10, Single Stack, and Production), becoming the first woman to do so.
 More recently, she won the Production and Revolver Division at the 2011 USPSA Nationals as Julie Golob.
 This was the first time any shooter had won all six divisions.

 In 2012, Golob appeared as an expert in the fourth season of History Channel's Top Shot.

+On August 12th, 2025, Julie announced she left Smith & Wesson to join the team at Springfield Armory in Geneseo, Illinois.

 Golob lives in Kansas City, Missouri with her husband and two daughters.